hyperledger/toc/governing-documents/project-lifecycle.md

 Projects that have successfully exited the *Incubation* phase are in the *Graduated* phase.

-# Dormant
+# Archived

+Projects may enter the *Archived* state under various circumstances,
+including:
+ * the project is deprecated
+ * the normal functions are suspended for an undefined period of time
+ * the project is no longer actively developed or maintained

-Projects enter the *Dormant* state when the normal functions are suspended or slowed down for a period of time.
-The TOC decides to move a project to or from the *Dormant* state upon request.
+The TOC decides to move a project to or from the *Archived* state upon request.
-If *Dormant* projects are re-activated, they re-enter the *Incubation* state even if they entered the *Dormant* state from the *Graduated* state.

-# Deprecated

-Anyone may propose that a project be *Deprecated* by submitting a rationale and identifying a substitute project or component, if any.
-The maintainers of the project shall vote on such a request and if it passes, make that recommendation to the TOC.
+Anyone may propose that a project be *Archived* by submitting a rationale and identifying a substitute project or component, if there is any.
+When possible, the maintainers of the project shall vote on such a request and if it passes, make that recommendation to the TOC.
 Members of the community that disagree with the request can make their case before the TOC.
-The TOC will consider all points of view and render a final decision whether to deprecate.
+The TOC will consider all points of view and render a final decision whether to archive the project or not.

-A *Deprecated* project will be maintained for a six month period by its community, after which it will be removed from any subsequent formal releases.
-Notice will be given to the public of the project deprecation.
-After the six-month deprecation period, the project will be labeled *End of Life*.

-# End of Life

-A project that is no longer actively developed or maintained.
+Prior to a being *Archived* projects should give notice to the public of the upcoming archival and provide a six month period of maintenance.

+If *Archived* projects are re-activated, they re-enter the *Incubation* state even if they entered the *Archived* state from the *Graduated* state.